 Delicious sweet-tart succulent mulberries are an excellent source of vitamins A, C, E, and iron.
 They are also a good source of minerals like calcium, potassium, manganese, and magnesium.
 Antioxidants found in these berries promote heart health and overall well being.
 They’re the perfect addition to your breakfast table and the other two ingredients are not too shabby themselves – overall the Mulberry Chia Seed Jam is quite the winner!

-Chia seeds are having quite a moment these days.
-They don’t have any flavour of their own and expand to almost 10 times their size, when mixed with any liquid and can be used as a thickener.
+We’ve all heard of the magic of chia seeds.
+But what makes them such a popular superfood?
 These little guys are nutritional powerhouses.
 High in fibre, omega-3 fatty acids, calcium, iron, antioxidants.
 They are loaded with good quality protein.
 So they are especially beneficial to vegetarians.
+They don’t have any flavour of their own and expand to almost 10 times their size, when mixed with any liquid and can be used as a thickener.
 Do add them on your everyday diet…sprinkle on salads, add in soups, smoothies or even in your bakes.